Catching up with friends

 Warming up on the way to sports

-Everyday biking is the kind of cycling you do when you are just going about your normal everyday life.
+Everyday cycling is the kind of biking you do when you are just going about your normal everyday life.

 It is not about cycling everyday or everywhere.
 It is about choosing to use your bike for some trips.